meow-os/meow-os/README.md

 </div> <br>

-### 💻 I'm a programming/technology enthusiast, i'm actually learning front-end/back-end development and learning English too, my goal is to become a full stack or front-end programmer by the end of 2025. 🖥️
+### 💻 I'm a programming/technology enthusiast, i'm actually learning front-end and specially game development (and learning English too), my goal is to become a sucessfull game dev or front-end programmer by the end of 2025. 🖥️
 ## 🚀If you like any of my projects or liked my profile, consider following me on github and giving suggestions for changes in my projects :)